happypeter/edocs/soho.md

 - plants
   - https://youtu.be/0owW3UgDX0I?t=308
   - To have Nordic style https://youtu.be/tA7B0lN4vWY?t=166
+- TODO: a shelf from the wardrobe doors
+  - put the shelf next to the shoe cabinet to form an entryway
+  - build some shoe box for boots
 - big desk size 110x220cm
 - billie's desk 160x80cm
 - main area size 358x458cm